 Current Risk Architectures are based on traditional relational databases (RDBMS) architectures with 10’s of feeds from Core Banking Systems, Loan Data, Book Of Record Transaction Systems (BORTS) like Trade & Position Data (e.g. Equities, Fixed Income, Forex, Commodities, Options etc), Wire Data, Payment Data, Transaction Data etc.

 These data feeds are then tactically placed in memory caches or in enterprise data warehouses (EDW).
-Once the data has been extracted, it is transformed using a series of batch jobs which then prepare the data for Calculator Frameworks to which run the risk models on them.
+Once relevant data has been extracted, it is transformed using a series of batch jobs.
+These jobs which then prepare the data for Calculator Frameworks to which run their risk models across hundreds of scenarios.